NorthOC/rails-omniva-parcels/README.md

 $ whenever --update-crontab --set environment='development'
 ```

-Cron task logs are stored in `/log/production.log` for production and `/log/development.log` for development respectively.
+Task logs are stored in `/log/production.log` for production and `/log/development.log` for development respectively.